 God is gracious.

 God is selfless.

 How do these match up with how we live our lives?
 For me, it’s not looking too good.
-Instead of loving people without limitations, my love and affection is based on certain conditions.
+Instead of loving people without limitations, my love is based on certain conditions.
 Do I like you?
 Are you nice to me?
 If so, I can love you pretty easily, but on my terms and only when it’s convenient for me and my schedule.
 Have you hurt me before?
 Have you hurt someone I love?
 If so, I automatically don’t love you.
 But that contradicts what Jesus said in Matthew 5:43-48:

 “You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 If you love those who love you, what reward will you get?
 Are not even the tax collectors doing that?
 And if you greet only your own people, what are you doing more than others?
 Do not even pagans do that?
 Be perfect, therefore, as your heavenly Father is perfect.”

-This goes completely against what our American culture teaches.
+This defies what our American culture teaches.
 We are taught from a very young age about protecting ourselves and others and seeking justice when someone wrongs us.
 God takes a different stance: forgive even the worst of people; set yourself apart by loving others regardless of what it costs you.
 Jesus took the Jewish culture, which operated under an “eye for an eye” system, and turned it on its head!
 Think about the shockwaves this concept sent through their culture!